fyn-tech/strelitzia/docs/rust_overview.md

 ## 18) GATs (Generic Associated Types)

+**Problem:** Associated types can't be parameterized by lifetimes, preventing "lending iterators" that return references into `self`.
+**Solution:** GATs allow associated types to be generic over lifetimes or types, enabling self-referential iteration patterns.

 **Why.** Express “lending” iterators or associated types parameterized by lifetimes or consts.
 **When.** Avoids awkward lifetime plumbing on methods when the associated type truly belongs to the trait.

 ### Examples